TomQuez/Benchmarking_libs_pdf_to_HTML/README.md

 ```

-you can use the init_env.sh script to activate your env:
+Use the init_env.sh script to activate your env:

 ```bash
 source ./init_env.sh